Alex4210987/alex4210987.github.io/README.md

 hi there ~

 I'm ^1e%.
 I'm an undergraduate student based in Wuhan.
-I'm interested in backend development,web security and computer network.
+I'm interested in backend development, data base and computer networking.

 discussion via email is welcomed ~